 We started with 51 sets of published WGBS data from human primary tissues11,12, the H1 human embryonic stem cells, in-vitro-derived progenitors13 and human cancer cell lines14,15.
 We also included an in-house-generated WGBS data set from ten adult tissues of one human donor.
 Across these 61 samples (>2,000× combined genome coverage) we identified a total of ~55 billion methylation haplotype informative reads that covered 58.2% of autosomal CpGs.
 The uncovered CpG sites were either in regions with low mappability or in CpG-sparse regions in which there were too few CpG sites within the Illumina read pairs to derive informative haplotypes.
 We partitioned the human genome into blocks of tightly coupled CpG methylation sites (which we refer to as MHBs; Fig. 1b), using a r2 cutoff of 0.5 (Supplementary Note).
 We identified 147,888 MHBs at an average size of 95 bp and a minimum of three CpGs per block, which represents ~0.5% of the human genome that tends to be tightly co-regulated on the epigenetic status at the level of single DNA molecules (Supplementary Fig. 1a,b and Supplementary Table 1).
 The majority of CpG sites within the same MHBs were nearly perfectly coupled (r2 ~ 1.0) regardless of the sample type.
 We found that the fraction of tightly coupled CpG pairs (r2 > 0.9; Fig. 1c) slightly decreased over CpG spacing from stem and progenitor cells (94.8%; mostly cultured cells) to somatic cells (91.2%; mixture of primary adult tissues) to cancer cells (87.8%; mixture of CRC tissues and LC cell lines).

-The loss of LD [AU: Please define LD.] in cancer cells was validated by another independent WGBS data set from primary kidney cancer tissues16 (Supplementary Fig. 2).
+The loss of methylation linkage disequilibrium (LD) [AU: Please define LD.] in cancer cells was validated by another independent WGBS data set from primary kidney cancer tissues16 (Supplementary Fig. 2).
 Although the WGBS data came from different laboratories, which might have technical differences from batch to batch [AU: Edited for clarity.
 Ok?], we found that that methylation LD extended further over CpG distance in stem and progenitor cells, which is consistent with our previous observations on 2,020 CpG islands4 for culture cell lines and with another report17.
 Notably, in cancer samples, we observed a reduction of perfectly coupled CpG pairs, which could be related to the pattern of discordant methylation that was recently reported in variable-methylation regions (VMRs)2,18.
 The cancer-specific decayed MHBs were enriched for cancer-related pathways and functions (Supplementary Table 2).
 Nonetheless, the majority of MHBs in cancers still contains tightly coupled CpGs (87.8%), allowing us to harness the pattern for detecting tumors in plasma.
 We further validated the co-methylation of these MHBs in 101 reduced-representation bisulfite sequencing (RRBS) data sets from the Encyclopedia of DNA Elements (ENCODE) and in 637 HM450K data sets from The Cancer Genome Atlas (TCGA) (Supplementary Fig. 3 and Supplementary Note).

 Co-localization of MHBs with known regulatory elements